Phanabani/sandpiper/docs/config.md

 `backup_count` *(integer)* | Number of backup log files to retain (deletes oldest after limit is reached) `format` *(string)* | Format string used when writing log messages ([format string reference](https://docs.python.org/3/library/logging.html#logrecord-attributes))

-## Birthday message formatting
+## Birthday message template formatting

-Several formatting fields are allowed within birthday messages.
+Several formatting fields are allowed within birthday message templates.
 If the birthday-haver has stored personal info in Sandpiper and set it to public, she will use it to personalize the message.

 - `name`
 - `age`